jeromeetienne/jsdoced.js/docs/why-using-jsdocedjs-as-a-cto/slides.md

 Here CTO is short for a personn

-- using a large code base
+- Using a large code base
-- responsible to keep it running over time
+- Responsible to keep it running over time
-- taking decision that impact a team of devs
+- Taking decision that impact a team of devs

 --